zaaack/htmls-webpack-plugin/README.md

 Simple, flexible and fast html webpack plugin.

+> NOTE: v2 support webpack5, if you still using webpack4, please install htmls-webpack-plugin@v1.0.9

 ## Features

 - Simple and flexisble, you can almost controll anything of generate htmls, no need of setup lots of plugins.